juanrodgil/hassio-flashcc2531/flashcc2531/README.md

-# Flash Zigbee USBStick CC2531
+# Flash Zigbee USBStick CC2531 with Z-Stack_3.0.x firmware

 Simply start the addon and wait until it is finished.
 Look into the log for progress and errors.